Fire Safety Building Regulations

 Who can assess the standard of performance?

-The building owner must have the inspection performed by a competent fire safety practitioner.
+The building owner must have the inspection performed by an accredited practitioner (fire safety).

 Who can complete an Annual Fire Safety Statement?

-Annual Fire Safety statements can only be signed by the owner or on behalf of the owner.
+Annual Fire Safety statements can only be issued by the owner or on behalf of the owner.

 Is there any cost in submitting the statement?